MSU-PRL/PRL-website/README.md

 * **PRL-about-page.html:** This is the markup for the <a href="https://prl.natsci.msu.edu/about/">About page</a>.
 * **PRL-CAAPP-overview-page.html:** This is the markup for the <a href="https://prl.natsci.msu.edu/research-tech/center-for-advanced-algal-and-plant-phenotyping/">CAAPP Overview page</a>.
 * **PRL-graduate-program-overview-page.html:** This is the markup for the <a href="https://prl.natsci.msu.edu/graduate-program/graduate-program-overview/">Graduate Program Overview Page</a>.
 * **PRL-card-markup.html:** This is the markup for all the PRL card styles.
-It is also found on the PRL <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-style-guide/">Brand Style Guide page</a> under the *Cards* section.
+It is also found on the PRL <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-guides/communications-department-resources/web-components-demo/">Web Components Demo page</a> under the *Cards* section.
 * **PRL-research-projects-page.html:** This is the markup for the <a href="https://prl.natsci.msu.edu/research-tech/research-projects/">Research Projects Page</a>.
 * **PRL-community-brand-toolkit.html:** This is the markup for the <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-guides/prl-community-brand-toolkit/">PRL Community Brand Toolkit page</a>.
 * **PRL-web-components-demo.html:** This is the markup for the <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-guides/communications-department-resources/web-components-demo/">Web Components Demo page</a>.